 University in a Box – Mission with Speed

-As universities deal with the challenging situation in 2020 with remote assets, workforce and students, there is a need to make education frictionless by leveraging cloud based solutions in a pre-packaged model.
+As universities deal with the challenging situation of growing in Post-COVID era there is need for leveraging digital transformation for their computing assets, distributed workforce across multiple campuses, global students and innovative learning & research programs.
+This requires a technology led program to make education frictionless by leveraging cloud based solutions in a pre-packaged model covering University IT, Learning Needs and Research Computing.
 Working closely with the AWS partnership in trying to make Digital Learning frictionless, Relevance Lab is bringing a unique new concept to the market of University in a Box, that extends a self-contained Cloud Portal with basic applications to power the needs of a university.
 This new, radical and innovative concept is based on the idea of a school, college and university going from zero (no AWS account) to cloud native in hours.
-This enables the Cloud “Mission with Speed” with a mature, secure and comprehensive adoption very fast.
+This enables the Cloud “Mission with Speed” for a mature, secure and comprehensive adoption very fast.

 - University Catalog – Cloud Formation Templates useful to Higher Education packaged as Service Catalog Products

 - Self-Service Cloud Portal for University IT users to order items with security, governance and budget tracking

 - Easy onboarding model to get started with a hosted option or self-managed instances of Cloud Portal

 Leverage existing investments in AWS and standard products the foundational pieces includes a Portfolio of useful software and architectures often used by universities.

 - Deploy Control Tower

 - Deploy GuardDuty

 - Deploy Web Applications SSO, Shibboleth, Drupal